About the Program

 The program requires students to complete an area of specialization.
 However, students may opt to complete both a specialization and a portfolio.
-Students select an area of specialization from the following: Behavioral Sciences, Literature and Humanities, Psychology, or Social Welfare Services.
+Students select an area of specialization from the following: Literature and Humanities or Psychology.
 Students interested in earning a second specialization should discuss this with an Academic Advisor.

 Literature & Humanities Specialization